 Pairs: A mode of binary options trading available with some platforms in which are you betting on the relative level of performance between two assets instead of on the price movement of a single asset as is the case with regular binary options.

-Paper trade: An instruction common in signals to use a demo account such as the IQOption free demo.
+Paper trade: An instruction common in signals to use a free binary options demo.

 Payout: The predetermined cash value given back to an investor once a binary options contract has expired.